spiral/docs/components/entity.md

 }
 ```

-Let's see what value will be returned by editing code in our controller:
+Let's see what value will be returned by editing the code in our controller:

 ```php
 public function index()